Skip to main content

 • having your vision corrected can improve the quality of day-to-day life

-• they will help detect certain eye conditions such as cataracts, glaucoma and age-related macular degeneration, which could lead to sight loss
+• they will help find certain eye conditions which could lead to sight loss (such as cataracts, glaucoma and age-related macular degeneration)

 • poor vision could be a risk for falls